Visiting the Cotswolds during Cheltenham Festival?

 Cheltenham is an average-sized town with a resident population of around 115,000 people.
 Most of the year, it’s pretty quiet.
 But during Cheltenham Week, the population swells to three or four times that number – so don’t expect it to be quiet then!

 But busy isn’t always bad.
-There is a special energy and vibrancy to Cheltenham and the Cotswolds during the Festival.
+There is a really special energy and vibrancy to Cheltenham and the Cotswolds during the Festival week.

 Embrace it and join in the fun!